z-maria-cloud/gachabits-api/README.md

 Enter the Python virtual environment with `. env/bin/activate`.

-Use `flask --app gachabits run -p 3000`.
+Run `flask --app gachabits run -p 3000` to start the server.
 This command starts the server on port 3000.